- RegionCôte de Beaune

 - BarrelsLouis Latour cooperage, French oak, medium toasted

 - Tasting NoteOur Corton-Charlemagne Grand Cru 2020 reveals a pale gold hue.
 Round and generous, its nose reveals aromas of grilled almonds and vanilla.
-It presents a beautiful amplitude in mouth exposing a melted woody and a mineral final.
+It presents a beautiful amplitude in the mouth - exposing a melted woody and mineral finale.
 Very good persistence.
 Although very flattering in its youth, this wine deserves a few years in the cellar to reach its peak.

 - Corton-Charlemagne Grand Cru 2020 - James Suckling - 97/100 pts